-If you choose not to participate in this study, biological samples removed during your surgery that are not needed for diagnosis will be thrown out and no additional normal skin, muscle, blood, CSF, saliva or buccal swabs will be removed for research purposes.
-Choosing not to participate in the study will not change the care you receive.
+If you choose not to allow your child to participate in this study, biological samples removed during his or her surgery that are not needed for diagnosis will be thrown out and no additional normal skin, muscle, blood, CSF, saliva or buccal swabs will be removed for research purposes.
+Choosing not to participate will not change the care your child receives.